yuanxiaochenAC/EvoAgentX/docs/tutorial/mipro_optimizer.md

 # MIPRO Optimizer Tutorial

-This tutorial will guide you through setting up and running the MIPRO (Multi-agent Interactive Prompt Optimization) optimizer in EvoAgentX.
+This tutorial will guide you through setting up and running the [MIPRO](https://arxiv.org/abs/2406.11695) optimizer in EvoAgentX.
 We'll use the MATH benchmark as an example to demonstrate how to optimize a multi-agent workflow.

 ## 1. Overview

 The MIPRO optimizer is a powerful tool in EvoAgentX that enables you to:

-- Automatically optimize multi-agent workflows (prompts and workflow structure)
+- Automatically optimize prompts within multi-agent workflows
 - Evaluate optimization results on benchmark datasets
 - Support zero-shot and few-shot optimization
 - Provide automated optimization strategies